arnowelzel/lightbox-photoswipe/readme.txt

 If you want to display the images not in the order in which they are in the source code you can use the attribute `tabindex` in the image links.
 Also see [https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) on how to use this attribute.

+= Why are my SVG images not displayed properly in the lightbox or not displayed at all? =

+SVG is a vector based format and SVG images can be displayed at any size.
+However PhotoSwipe needs to know the size of an image to be able to display it in the lightbox.

+Lightbox with PhotoSwipe tries to determine the size based on the width/height attribute of the root element in the SVG structure.
+If these attributes are not available, the viewbox is used.
+If none of these values are present, the SVG can not be displayed in the lightbox.
+Reading SVG files also requires the SimpleXML extension for PHP to be available.

+ must be a size attribute in the SVG image which describes the default size when there is no width/height attribute used for the image.

 = Local changes in PhotoSwipe =

 The following changes are the differences to PhotoSwipe 4.0 as of 2020-04-14: